 “We need to collaborate and work together to invest in our place.”

-Commercial districts cannot be complacent in the current climate in terms of competition.
+According to many a Motley Fool Rule Breakers review, commercial districts cannot be complacent in the current climate in terms of competition.
 We need to collaborate and work together to invest in our place.
 This will allow us to enhance our trading environment and make a real difference, attracting more shoppers and visitors and in the long term, businesses wanting to invest.
 Doing nothing is not an option and with government backing and potential investment, the time feels right to capitalise on what we do well and be part of tackling the challenges that are ahead of us.”